One Book Fellows

 Communication Studies and American Studies

-My name is Irina Huang, and I'm a rising sophomore from New City, New York double-majoring in Communication Studies and American Studies.
-On campus, aside from having the exciting opportunity to be a One Book fellow, I am involved in a Christian fellowship called Asian-American InterVarsity.
+My name is Irina Huang, and I'm a sophomore from New City, New York double-majoring in Communication Studies and American Studies.
+On campus, aside from being a One Book fellow, I do historical research as a Leopold Fellow and am involved in a Christian fellowship called Asian-American InterVarsity.
 When I'm not busy crafting the world's best Blaze pizza or Chipotle Burrito Bowl, I can be found painting my nails, watching an exorbitant amount of YouTube videos, or running along Lake Michigan.
 I'm so excited to be a One Book fellow because I deeply believe in the power the book and the programming surrounding it have to transform conversations, minds, relationships and then ultimately, lives--I know it has for me!

 Economics and Political Science